Read about 2 of our Fraser Valley Climate Action Campaigns to fight climate change. (and find things you can do more under “take Action”)

 • Organize a community bike ride.

-• Engage organizations that serve seniors, youth, and people with disabilities to advocate for safe infrastructure.
+• Engage organizations that serve older people, youth, and people with disabilities to advocate for safe infrastructure.

 • Contact local bike shops to encourage them to support better bike lanes and active transportation.